 - Place the bags in the microwave.
 In the center of the microwave, put a large glass of cold water.
 The washcloths should not be placed in the water.

-- Put the microwave on high for five minutes and turn it on.
-Replace the glass of cold water (now very hot) with a new glass of cold water and microwave on high for an additional five minutes.
+- Put the microwave on high for 5 minutes.
+Replace the glass of cold water (now very hot) with a new glass of cold water and microwave on high for 5 minutes.

 - Let the bags cool, then close them.
 The washcloths are now sterile inside a sterile bag.

-This technique will kill the germs and bacteria on the washcloths by using microwave radiation for sterilization.
+This technique kills the germs and bacteria on the washcloths by sterilizing them with microwave radiation.
 Without the glass of cold water to absorb the heat, the bags would melt, and the washcloths would catch fire.

 - Wipe in the correct direction, from front to back.